andreimaxim/ifity/README.md

 # udipity

-This is a simple gem that provides three tools:
+This is a library that provides two tools:

-* a server that allows UPD connections on a specific port
+* a server that accepts a specific set UDP commands
-* a client library that connects to the above server and sends state
-* a almost real-time monitor for known clients
+* a client for sending UDP commands

-The clients connect, get a task they need to work on, report back with their progress and disconnect.
-The monitor is supposed to show all that information in real time.

 ## Installation